Filing your GST/HST return late in Canada brings immediate financial consequences from the Canada Revenue Agency.

 After 12 months, no additional monthly penalties accrue, but you still owe the accumulated penalty amount.

-Here's how the penalty builds up:
+Here is how the penalty builds up, with real-dollar examples:

-If you owe $10,000 and file 6 months late, your penalty would be $250 ($10,000 × 2.50%).
+If you owe $10,000 and file 6 months late, your penalty would be $250 ($10,000 Γ 2.50%).

 The Canada Revenue Agency can issue formal demands to file your GST/HST returns if you have a pattern of late filing.